groue/GRMustache/Guides/template_repositories.md

 + (id)templateRepositoryWithDirectory:(NSString *)path;

 // Loads templates and partials from a directory, with provided extension,
-// encoded in UTF8.
-+ (id)templateRepositoryWithDirectory:(NSString *)path
-                    templateExtension:(NSString *)ext;

-// Loads templates and partials from a directory, with provided extension,
 // encoded in provided encoding.
 + (id)templateRepositoryWithDirectory:(NSString *)path
                     templateExtension:(NSString *)ext